Basics of Websites and SEO (search engine optimization)

 The top digital marketing strategy used by marketers to attract qualified customers to a business is SEO!

-Before we begin, let's take a moment to clarify some terms in order to avoid confusion.
+Let's take a moment to clarify some terms in order to avoid confusion as we move through chapters.
 By understanding these terms, you'll understand the rest of this mini course.

-Domain names are like masks for an ip address.
-For example, if you signed up for web hosting and your host gave you an ip address of 193.195.506.406.
-You wouldn't want your audience to type that into their browsers every time they visit your website.
+Domain names are like masks for ip addresses.
+For example, if you signed up for web hosting and your host gave you an ip address of 193.195.506.406, you wouldn't want your audience to type that into their browsers every time they visit your website.